debezium/debezium/CONTRIBUTE.md

 ### Talk to us

 We're still only a few weeks old, but you can talk to us on IRC at [#debezium on Freenode](http://webchat.freenode.net/?channels=debezium) or on our [Google Group](https://groups.google.com/forum/#!forum/debezium).
+We also [track our issues using JIRA](https://issues.jboss.org/projects/DBZ/issues/).

 ### Install the tools